huynhtrankhanh/huynhtrankhanh/README.md

 - I used to work on [CoqCP](https://github.com/huynhtrankhanh/CoqCP), a repository of formalized [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming) proofs.
   + **CoqCP** is my bachelor thesis.
 I got **89/100** for the thesis!
   + My paper got rejected 🎉
-- I'm currently working for a company in the People's Republic of China 🇨🇳 to develop an AI that can do formal verification.
 - I am familiar with JavaScript/TypeScript and Rust.
 I can code a well tested React app with the [React Testing Library](https://testing-library.com/react).
 - I use both Lean and Coq.
 - I like competitive programming but I'm [not good at it](https://codeforces.com/profile/huynhtrankhanh).